ImageMagick v6 Examples --

 rm -f mybigassimage.mpc mybigassimage.cache

-If you plan to process a very large MPC copy of the image, you must extract or crop a smaller section of the image for actual processing.
+If you plan to process a very large MPC copy of the image, it is a good idea to extract or crop a smaller section of the image for actual processing.
 This is because just about any operation performed on an image, will generally result in a new in-memory copy being made of the result, so an initial crop is a very good idea.

-If you have the memory you can also try to use a 'memory disk' such as a 'TMPFS' type filesystem commonly used on Solaris systems.
-Be warned however that filling that type of disk also fills your computers memory.
+If you have the memory you can also try to use a 'memory disk' such as a 'TMPFS' or RamDisk type filesystem.
+Be warned however that filling that type of disk also directly fills your computers memory.
+So really you are just swapping one use of memory for another.

 Processing Images in small sections

-You can use the MPC method above to crop out various sections from a source image for further processing.
-However that still means you need to read in and write out the image in MPC format.
+While you can use the MPC method above to crop out various sections from a source image for further processing, you still need to read in and write out the the whole image, and for a massive image that can still take a lot of time.

 For example this allows you to extract a smaller area of a very large image for further processing, without needing to read in the whole image into memory first.
 However the output of "stream" is raw RGB image values, so some post-processing is recommended.

-You don't have the save the ouput to a file but can continue processing the smaller image directly.
+You don't have the save the output to a file but can continue processing the smaller image directly.
 For example...

 This will only process the 600x400 pixel image extracted without reading in the whole larger image first.